Did you know that disengaged employees cost organizations around $450-$550 billion each year? [Source: Haiilo]

 A comfortable workspace and atmosphere contribute to an employee's engagement as well.
 Proper lighting conditions, clean ventilation, AC, and a comfortable chair are some of the important parameters that make up a good workspace.

-As we've already discussed, employee surveys conducted regularly give you valuable insights into their engagement levels, and the feedback from the surveys can be used to guide your engagement efforts in the right direction.
+By using engagement survey platforms, you can obtain valuable insights into your employees' engagement levels, and the feedback from the surveys can be used to guide your engagement efforts in the right direction.

 For example, ThriveSparrow offers a range of comprehensive surveys to help you monitor your employees' engagement, and generates detailed reports that provide a clear picture of your team's pulse.